 Foil-Wrapped Pears with Caramel Sauce

-Our first bite of these pears engendered shared looks of disbelief, and then we decided that they were so good they could make you cry.
-Well, rather than crying, we just ate up every little bit in awe-inspired silence.
+Our first bite of these pears engendered shared looks of disbelief, followed by a sort of awe-inspired silence as we sopped up every last little bit of caramel-y pear and toasted almond.
 I’ve made these a couple of times since then, and I have to say that there’s just something that happens to these pears and the caramel sauce they create that is just unbelievable.
-The pears become so unctuous and creamy as they roast, and the brown sugar and butter create this amazing caramel sauce that well, you really have to make these.
+The pears become so unctuous and creamy as they roast, and the brown sugar and butter create this amazing caramel sauce that, well, you really must make these.

 I’m not sure how I came across this recipe, but it’s from Tori Ritchie of Food Network fame.
 I must find a way to thank her.
 The original recipe did not call for the crème fraiche or the toasted almonds, but they’re a must.
 The last time I made these, I didn’t have any crème fraiche, so I drained some plain yogurt (in my handy dandy drainer) and after it was quite thick and creamy, I stirred in a little sugar and vanilla.
 It was fabulous with the pears.